Matthieu114/React-Chat-App/README.md

 - Code quality
   We are in medium quality code because it's not always the best option, or the more otpimise
 - Design, UX
-  We inspired a lot of Messenger because it's our favorite UX application
+  We inspired a lot of Messenger because it's our favorite UX application and she have a clean design without to much button
 - Git and DevOps
   We used git to share our implementation